CastawayLabs/dproxy.js/readme.md

 Request analytics
 -----------------

-> note, this feature is not done yet
+> note, this feature is partially done

+Request statistics are sent to a `statsd` server.

+`dproxy -> statsd -> carbon [-> graphite]`

+You can visualise data at a graphite backend.

+We've written a (docker image)[https://github.com/CastawayLabs/graphite-statsd] that contains statsd + carbon & graphite.

-By default, all request will be logged via redis pub/sub or into the redis database, where a daemon service picks it up.
+In the future, all request may be logged via redis pub/sub or into the redis database, where a daemon service picks it up.

 Recorded parameters:

 - IP Address
-- Proxy information (if the user is behind a proxy, an array of ips is available)
 - Request time
 - Target ID
-- Time and date of request
 - Request size (bytes) - (note, in case of TLS, the encrypted request is recorded)
 - Response size (bytes)